Johnmiicheal/Contact-Manager/README.md

 # ContactManager
 * Manages you contact effectiently
-* Like a todo list but fotr your contacts
+* Like a todo list but for your contacts